-The scentless flowers are more appropriately described as interesting rather than beautiful.
-The flower spikes are often called ‘mouse tails’ or rat tails and the blooms are small, greenish-white and abundant.
+The scentless flowers of peperomia ripple are more appropriately described as interesting rather than beautiful.

 The wrinkled, heart-shaped leaves are dark green, about an inch and a half long.
-They grow on red tinged stalks.
+They grow on red-purple-tinged stalks.

-Leaves may be said to be variegated in that the color deepens in the valleys of the corrugations.
-Leaves can look as if they are green and black striped.
+Leaves may be variegated in that the color deepens in the valleys of the corrugations.
+The leaves of the crinkle peperomia can look as if they are green and black striped.

-Peperomia does best in an east or north facing window where it can receive bright, indirect light.
+Peperomia ripple does best in an east or north-facing window where it can receive bright indirect light.
 Never any direct sunlight!

 It will flourish growing under grow lights or fluorescent lights.

 Peperomia does best in temperatures ranging from 60° to 80° degrees Fahrenheit.
-Never allow temperatures to fall below 50° degrees Fahrenheit, and protect the plant from cold drafts.
+Never allow temperatures to fall below 50° degrees Fahrenheit.
+Protect plants from cold drafts.

-The growing season for Peperomia is spring through fall.
+The growing season for Burgundy peperomia is spring through fall.
 It needs moderate, consistent watering during these months.
-Allow the top inch of soil to dry and then water the plant thoroughly.
+Allow the top inch of potting mix to dry, and then water the plant thoroughly.

-It is best to water these plants from the bottom and avoid getting the semi-succulent leaves wet.
+Watering these peperomia ripple plants from the bottom is best to avoid getting the semi-succulent leaves wet.

 Maintain high humidity levels by keeping the plant on a damp pebble tray.
 Maintain proper ventilation to prevent problems with fungus and rot.

-Use a liquid fertilizer once a month during the growing season with a diluted (1/2 strength) mixture of water-soluble house plant fertilizer.
-Do not fertilize during the fall and the winter.
+Feed monthly with a diluted (1/2 strength) plant fertilizer during the growing season.
+Do not fertilize Emerald ripple pepper during the fall and the winter.

-Peperomia plants enjoy being a little bit root bound.
+Remember, with Emerald peperomia; the plants enjoy being a little bit root-bound.
 An oversized pot with soggy soil can lead to root rot problems.
-Only repot when necessary, and then just move to the next pot size up.
+Only repot when necessary, moving Peperomia red plants to the next pot size up.

-Trim the plant at any point to maintain a bushier appearance.
+Trim the emerald ripple plant at any point to maintain a bushier appearance.
 New growth will appear from any nodes on the stem directly beneath the cut.